 Overall Quality of Life

-Overall, COVID has had adverse effects on a child’s quality of life because of the lack of sports and physical activities.
-Any chance a child gets to play outdoors and get some exercise, and even somehow have others to play with while keeping their distance, can already help alleviate their health and wellbeing.
+Overall, COVID has adversely affected a child’s quality of life because of the lack of sports and physical activities.
+Any chance a child gets to play outdoors, exercise, and even somehow have others to play with while keeping their distance can help alleviate their health and well-being-.

 The researchers found that kids who participated in at least one sport over the pandemic enjoyed a better quality of life than those who didn’t.

-Continuing physical sports among kids during the pandemic will be quite tricky and vital in keeping a child physically and mentally healthy.
-It will require a consolidated effort and lots of brainstorming to make it work.
-The pandemic should not be a hindrance to a child’s proper growth and development.
+Continuing physical sports among kids during the pandemic will be tricky and vital in keeping a child physically and mentally healthy.
+It will require a consolidated effort and lots of brainstorming to work.
+The pandemic should not hinder a child’s proper growth and development.
 The right people will certainly come up with ways to make it happen.
 In the meantime, parents need to be more patient and resourceful in ensuring their children stay healthy throughout this crisis.